 Scientists have made the first conclusive sighting of ruffe in Windermere - a fish species previously unrecorded in the lake but whose presence had been inferred by environmental DNA (eDNA) surveys.

 Ruffe (Gymnocephalus cernuus), a relative of the more familiar perch, is not native to Windermere or the northern UK but has specific traits that mean it can thrive if introduced to new habitats.
-A single individual was found when CEH scientist Ben James and colleagues examined catches from the Centre for Ecology & Hydrology’s long-term fish community monitoring in September 2019.
+A single individual was found when CEH scientist Ben James and colleagues examined catches from the UK Centre for Ecology & Hydrology’s long-term fish community monitoring in September 2019.

 The finding confirms the presence of ruffe in the lake, which had already been inferred from environmental DNA surveys carried out in 2015.